playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-passing-children/index.md

 <details>
 <summary>Let's build this dropdown component</summary>
-These tend to be useful for FAQ pages, hidden contents, and more!
+These tend to be useful for FAQ pages, hidden content, and more!
 </details>

 This dropdown component has two potential places where passing elements would be beneficial: